R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

    as a form of user authentication.
 1. A _topic_.
 This can be used to distinguish between different streams of mail from the same client.
 It's a string and can be thought of as equivalent to a URL path or port number.
-1. The _from field_.
-This is a string that the sender can pick to identify itself.
-Unlike the authenticated sender key this is entirely arbitrary, and nothing stops a sender picking any value it likes.
-Often this field won't be used.
-   It's intended to hold some sort of routing address where the sender would like to receive replies - sometimes this is implied, but an explicit routing address can be useful when implementing more complex hosts and enclave that may not reply straight away.
 1. The _envelope_.
 This is a slot that can hold any arbitrary byte array the sender likes.
 It's a holding zone for app specific data that should be authenticated but unencrypted.
 1. The _sequence number_.
 This must increment by one for every mail delivered on a topic.
 Conclave will automatically